-The Middle Housing Code Amendments do not contain any substantive changes to the City's Willamette River Greenway regulations; therefore, Statewide Planning Goal 15 does not apply.
-The only change to the Willamette Greenway regulations is a new citation to a renumbered code section..
+The Middle Housing Code Amendments do not contain any changes to the City's Willamette River Greenway regulations; therefore, Statewide Planning Goal 15 does not apply.

 Goal 16 through 19 - Estuarine Resources, Coastal Shorelands, Beaches and Dunes, and Ocean Resources.